 Some people don't want shake their car apart and impress (annoy) other drivers.
 Some people just want to turn their car into a great place for listening to music.
-Here are the top picks from Dee and JC for filling your vehicle with good-sounding bass.
+Here are our top picks for filling your vehicle with good-sounding bass.

 Bass fill for under $200